nickyiliwang0000/h/stuff-you-need-to-know/show-n-tell.md

 We'll have a practice session **Thursday at 4pm** during the week of your presentation in the back classroom!
 Don't feel pressured to have a completed, polished presentation ready - we'll talk more in depth about the logistics of the presentations, have everyone do a timed runthrough and I'll offer some notes and advice before the big day!

 ## The How:
-You'll be presenting on your topic for *3-5 minutes*.
+You'll each be presenting on your topic for *3-5 minutes*.
+Your topics don't have to be related - you're presenting individually, not as a group, so don't worry about coordinating!
 You definitely do not have to be an expert on the subject but you'll want to gather enough info to tell us: what is it how - as developers - we would use it and most importantly *why* we'd use it (beyond just "it's cool!").